What Are the Main Causes of Varicose Veins?

 How to Get Rid of Varicose Veins

 The only proven varicose vein treatment methods are those available through a physician who specializes in vascular disease.
 At the Sheen Vein Institute, we use state-of-the-art equipment and technology to make varicose veins disappear.
-At our South and West locations, we offer sclerotherapy and endovenous ablation laser therapy (ELT) for varicose veins.
+We offer sclerotherapy and endovenous ablation laser therapy (ELT) for varicose veins.

 Sclerotherapy involves injecting a liquid or foam solution into the varicose veins, causing them to shutdown.
 This forces the blood to be rerouted through other veins that are healthier.
 The body then reabsorbs the treated veins over time until the treated veins shrivel up and disappear.
 Ultrasound to visualize the deeper vein(s) that need to be treated, making sclerotherapy much more accurate and effective.